Copperhead

 FAQ

 Yes.
-You can upload an existing photo or take a new one in the moment, which is useful when you want to review a sighting without moving closer.
+You can upload an existing picture or take a new one in the moment, which is useful when you want to review a sighting without moving closer to the snake.

-A clear photo with enough light, visible body pattern, and some distance from the animal usually gives the best result.
+A clear, well-lit picture that shows the body pattern, head, and as much of the snake as possible — taken from a safe distance — usually gives the best result.
 Avoid blurry zooms or risky close-ups.

 SerpentID is an educational aid and does not replace professional wildlife handling, emergency response, or medical evaluation.